 Ontario Nature is committed to protecting and restoring wetlands, which are vital to conserving biodiversity and adapting to the impacts of climate change.

-We advocate for stronger wetland policy, educating the public about the many functions wetlands serve, publishing reports and running workshops to bring together researchers, private landowners, planners, industry leaders and other stakeholders.
+We advocate for stronger wetland policy, educating the public about the many functions wetlands serve, publishing reports and running workshops to bring together members of Indigenous communities, researchers, private landowners, planners, industry leaders and other stakeholders.
 We’ve also created online resources to equip readers with the knowledge and tools needed to engage on wetland conservation and offsetting in their local communities:

 Ontario Nature began documenting the decline of wetlands in 1937.
 We launched our Wetlands Campaign in 1979 to advocate for greater protection, which successfully led to the Ontario Wetlands Policy in 1992.